-These markers are incredibly important in western astrology as the zodiac is aligned with these four points in the astrological calendar and the dates remain the same year after year.
+These markers are essential in western astrology as the zodiac is aligned with these four points in the astrological calendar.
+The foundations, cornerstones of astrology.

 “The summer solstice by definition transcends borders, religions, ethnicities.
 It unites rather than divides.
 Reassuringly, it harks back to a time long before Hinduism and Buddhism had entered the world’s consciousness, far earlier than the three great Abrahamic faiths that divided the planet’s population into rival God-fearing monotheists.